lsaavedr/LowPower_Teensy3/README.md

 void DeepSleep(sleep_block_t* configuration);

 # Lowest current consumption sleep mode without a reset.
-Only certian digital
+Only certain digital
-# Pins or Periphereals can wake the cpu from this sleep mode.
+# Pins or Peripherals can wake the cpu from this sleep mode.
 You will notice
 # that there are three functions, the two top functions are basic usage where
 # the second one is just an overloaded function.
 The last one uses a configuration
 # structure so many wake sources can be configured along with many individual
 # configurations.

-# Parameter "uint32_t wakeType" - Pin or Peripheal that will wake the mcu
+# Parameter "uint32_t wakeType" - Pin or Peripheral that will wake the mcu
 # Parameter "uint32_t time_pin" - Time or Pin number for "wakeType"
 # Parameter "uint16_t threshold" - TSI wakeup threshold
 # Parameter "ISR myCallback" - optional user callback function

-# Paramter "sleep_block_t* configuration" - see below
+# Parameter "sleep_block_t* configuration" - see below
 typedef struct sleep_block_struct {
     /* Structure wake source */
     volatile uint32_t wake_source;      # stores what module or pin wakeup source